9 Meaningful Thanksgiving Traditions You’re Going to Want to Steal

 A beautiful chain

 I’ve improvised a new tradition, the Thanksgiving chain.
 Each person receives strips of colored paper, on which they write things for which they feel thankful.
 Then we go around the candlelit table, reading them aloud in turn.
 After we do, we link our strips to form a paper chain. —Katherine Gregor.
-Here are 10 more fun Thanksgiving games for kids.
+If you like adding Thanksgiving traditions, try these 10 fun Thanksgiving games for kids.

 I am one of seven siblings.
 My oldest brother was the first to marry (almost 40 years ago) and my mother, wise woman that she was, told him not to come home for Thanksgiving, to go and create his own tradition.
 And so we each did the same and she saved us from having to bounce between multiple family gatherings.
-Instead, we created “Leftovers, Pie and Beer” – the day after Thanksgiving when we all gather (there are 54 of us now) to, you guessed it, eat leftovers and plan our Christmas gathering. —Melanie Fadrowski.
-If everything doesn’t run smoothly, don’t fret!
-Here’s how to fix these 15 mistakes you’ll probably make at Thanksgiving.
+Instead, we created “Leftovers, Pie and Beer”—the day after Thanksgiving when we all gather (there are 54 of us now) to, you guessed it, eat leftovers and plan our Christmas gathering. —Melanie Fadrowski.
+Unfortunately, sometimes little (or not-so-little) goofs can also be Thanksgiving “traditions.”
+Here’s how to fix these 15 mistakes you’ll probably make on Thanksgiving.

 Make a wish